 Dancing with Merce Cunningham is a buoyant, captivating memoir of a talented dancer’s lifelong friendship with one of the choreographic geniuses of our time.

-Marianne Preger-Simon’s story begins amid the explosion of artistic creativity that followed World War II.
-While immersed in the vibrant arts scene of postwar Paris during a college year abroad, Preger-Simon was so struck by the unconventional dance style of choreographer Merce Cunningham that she joined his classes in New York.
+Marianne Preger-Simon’s story opens amid the explosion of artistic creativity that followed World War II.
+While immersed in the vibrant arts scene of postwar Paris during a college year abroad, Preger-Simon was so struck by Merce Cunningham’s unconventional dance style that she joined his classes in New York.
 She soon became an important member of his brand new dance troupe—and a constant friend.

 Through her experiences in the Merce Cunningham Dance Company, Preger-Simon offers a rare account of exactly how Cunningham taught and interacted with his students.
 She describes the puzzled reactions of audiences to the novel non-narrative choreography of the company’s debut performances.
-She also portrays the relationships among the company’s dancers, designers, and musicians, many of whom—including John Cage, David Tudor, and Carolyn Brown—would become integral to the avant-garde arts movement, telling tales of their adventures and conversations touring in a VW Microbus across the United States.
+She touches on Cunningham’s quicksilver temperament—lamenting his early frustrations with obscurity and the discomfort she suspects he endured in concealing his homosexuality and partnership with composer John Cage—yet she celebrates above all his dependable charm, kindness, and engagement.
+She also portrays the comradery among the company’s dancers, designers, and musicians, many of whom—including Cage, David Tudor, and Carolyn Brown—would become integral to the avant-garde arts movement, as she tells tales of their adventures touring in a VW Microbus across the United States.

-Finally, reflecting on her connection with Cunningham throughout the latter part of his career, Preger-Simon recalls warm moments that continued to characterize their enduring friendship.
-Her memoir is an intimate look at the early years of one of the most influential companies in modern American dance and the brilliance of its visionary leader.
+Finally, reflecting on her connection with Cunningham throughout the latter part of his career, Preger-Simon recalls warm moments that nurtured their enduring bond after she left the dance company and, later, New York.
+Interspersed with her letters to friends and family, journal entries, and correspondence from Cunningham himself, Preger-Simon’s memoir is an intimate look at one of the most influential companies in modern American dance and the brilliance of its visionary leader.

-Marianne Preger-Simon danced with the Merce Cunningham Dance Company in its founding years, from 1950 until 1958.
+Marianne Preger-Simon lives in Whately, Massachusetts.
+She danced with the Merce Cunningham Dance Company in its founding years, from 1950 until 1958.
 She remained friends with Merce Cunningham until his death in 2009.